Is There A Natural Treatment For Melasma?

 Unfortunately, acids may also irritate the skin, even in low concentrations.
 As a soothing agent, if your skin gets red or itchy after application, you can use Aloe Vera, ground cucumber, or milk and oats.

-On the other hand, as the application of acids greatly increases photo-sensitivity you should always use sunscreen with broad-spectrum SPF that’s mineral-based (zinc or titanium oxide, at least 30 spf preferably) and a hat, in order to minimize as much as possible any contact with UV rays that may worsen the condition or slow down the healing process.
-Reapplication every 2 hours is extremely important, in order to maintain the level of protection high enough.
+On the other hand, as the application of acids greatly increases photo-sensitivity you should always use sunscreen with mineral-based broad-spectrum SPF (zinc or titanium oxide, at least 30 spf preferably) and a hat, to minimize as much as possible any contact with UV rays that may worsen the condition or slow down the healing process.
+Reapplication every 2 hours is extremely important, to maintain the level of protection high enough.

-As with any natural treatment, instant results aren’t typical, however if you stick with these natural treatments for melasma you will soon realize that all good things happen over time.
-The many women have reduced or eliminated melasma successfully (and naturally!) are the living proof that it is fully possible.
+As with any natural treatment, instant results aren’t typical, however, if you stick with these natural treatments for melasma you will soon realize that all good things happen over time.
+The many women who have reduced or eliminated melasma successfully (and naturally!) are living proof that it is fully possible.
 And, yes, the condition can be very stubborn, but so can you – don’t get discouraged!